twitchyzeebra/the-ai-cognition-protocol/learning-resources/Website Guide.md

 2.  **Configure your key in the application's sidebar.** Once you have your key, open the settings panel in the sidebar to enter it and select your desired model.

-## 🧠 Understanding the AI Personas
+## 🧠 Understanding the AI System Prompts

 This application allows you to choose from several distinct AI system prompts, each designed for a different type of analysis.